2017 training outlook at Fort McCoy includes new exercises, expanded courses

 |0

-This work, 2017 training outlook at Fort McCoy includes new exercises, expanded courses [Image 1 of 3], by Scott Sturkol, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, 2017 training outlook at Fort McCoy includes new exercises, expanded courses, by Scott Sturkol, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT